suvo-oko/linuxbootcamp/Week1/lab2.md

 ### Resizing an existing VM

 After a VM has been deployed, it can be resized to increase or decrease resource allocation.
-You can view the current of size of a VM with `az vm show`.
+You can view the current size of a VM with `az vm show`.
 Let's see the size of that Groovy Ubuntu Server we just created.

 `az vm show -g cloudskillsrg -n UbuntuVM2 --query hardwareProfile.vmSize`